OpenMDAO/OpenMDAO-Framework/docs/tutorials/optimization/derivatives.rst

 to solve for the gradient of the full problem.

 .. note::
-    Note that you don't have to include all of the inputs and outputs in the Jacobian.
+    You don't have to include all of the inputs and outputs in the Jacobian.
 There is certainly no reason to provide the derivative of inputs that are never hooked up to other outputs or irrelevant to the gradient for some other reason.
+If you omit derivatives, which end up being needed as part of the optimization OpenMDAO will throw an error to alert you of problem.

 The ParaboloidDerivative component can be placed into a model, and the derivatives will be used with no changes required to the OptimizationConstrained or OptimizationUnconstrained assembly at this point.
-If the driver uses gradients (or Hessians) and can take advantage of the analytical ones you provide, then it will do so.
+If the driver uses gradients and can take advantage of the analytical ones you provide, then it will do so.
 Below is our model, using the new component with derivatives.
 We put this model in a file called :download:`optimization_constrained_derivative.py